 15 LinkedIn Profile SEO Tips for Getting Found

-Are Buyers Finding Your LinkedIn Profile When Searching for Your Products and Services?
+Are Your Modern Buyers Finding Your LinkedIn Profile When Searching for the Products and Services You Sell?

-Getting discovered by your prospective buyer during the research phase of the buyer’s journey is one of the best ways to start a sales conversation.
-That’s where LinkedIn makeovers and LinkedIn profile SEO tips become essential.
+They make sure your profile meets current SEO best practices while addressing the business challenges facing your prospects and buyers.
+After all, getting discovered by your prospective buyer during the research phase of the buyer’s journey is one of the best ways to start a sales conversation.

-The first step in optimizing your LinkedIn presence is identifying the keywords and phrases that your buyers are using when searching for your products and services.
-Here are a few sites you can use to identify real data and insights to help you focus:
+The first step in optimizing your LinkedIn presence is to identify the keywords and phrases your buyers use when searching for your products and services.
+The best place to start is with your marketing department.
+They should be able to supply a list of keywords they target.

 LinkedIn Profile SEO Tips